 The turning point in litigation is often when the parties meet face-to-face, typically at mediation.
 When they start conversing, you can quickly learn whether there’s a chance at a reasonable settlement and a prompt resolution, or whether the case will proceed to the next phase.
 If, for example, they lean back and raise their chins, settlement isn’t likely.

 Joseph Ronderos’s practice focuses on commercial and consumer financial services litigation.
-He represents mortgage servicers and lenders in a wide variety of litigated matters including actions for fraud, wrongful foreclosure, breach of fiduciary duty, unfair competition, negligence, and breach of contract.
+He represents mortgage servicers and lenders in a wide variety of litigated matters defending actions for alleged violations of consumer protection statutes, such as the Fair Debt Collection Practices Act (FDCPA) and Real Estate Settlement Procedures Act (RESPA), fraud, wrongful foreclosure, breach of fiduciary duty, unfair competition, negligence, and breach of contract.
 He also represents a range of other consumer financial services providers, with a concentration on defending mortgage lenders and loan servicers in lender liability actions.

 His day-to-day work spans the gamut of litigation activities — drafting motions, responding to and propounding written discovery, as well as oral argument in both discovery disputes and dispositive motions.